learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 WebSocket connection.
 Data can continue traveling back and forth until one side terminates the connection.

+Traditional TCP connections require developers to write their own transfer protocols.
+While this allows for customization on the developer's part- which is necessary in some niche circumstances- by and large, it makes working with pure TCP slower and more difficult.

+WebSocket solves this problem by establishing TCP connections with its own standardized, high-level communication protocol.
+This allows developers to set up WebSockets without having to configure a TCP protocol themselves.

+This standardization also solves another problem: If a developer has set up an application to use a custom TCP protocol, any servers or clients that want to communicate with that application will need to use the same custom protocol.

-Because WebSocket does not need to reestablish connections and send new request and response headers back and forth, it removes a great deal of the overhead of an HTTP connection.
+Additionally, because WebSocket does not need to reestablish connections and send new request and response headers back and forth, it removes a great deal of the overhead of an HTTP connection.
 This results in a significant improvement in the speed of the connection.
 That being said, don't forget that the establishment of a WebSocket connection _is a step that affects performance_.
 If you're not sending messages back and forth fairly rapidly, an HTTP connection is still preferred to avoid that initial overhead.

+WebSocket's standardized protocol is supported by all modern browsers and servers, which makes it easy to connect your app to other servers and clients as needed, without having to go through the configuration process all over again.

 ***